GNOBAC Membership has been suspended temporarily. Please check back soon for new updates.

 Membership is $25.

-Membership is for one year (January 1 – December 31)
+Membership is for one year (January 1 – December 31) and is non-refundable.

 GNOBAC exists to increase awareness of the benefits of breastfeeding among persons of influence in the lives of mothers, such as health care providers, health care organizations, worksites (via Human Resource Departments), government agencies/the legislature, media, faith based organizations and others.
 To fulfill this mission, the organization is divided into four committees: